 In the Account & Settings menu in the upper right corner of the panel, you can manage your personal settings.

 Under Settings you can change your e-mail address and your password.
-Other features available here are language, 2-factor authentication, invite friends and user management.
+Other features available here are language, 2-factor authentication and user management.

 Under Billing you manage things like your payment methods, invoices, invoice details and vouchers.

 Furthermore, you can use the menu to access our service website status and release notes and switch to the expert panel.

 How to Create a Server on gridscale

 Click on the “Add Server” field in the dashboard to create a new server.